HoshiyarDigari/buy-and-sell/README.md

         2. Create route for the listings page to display only on /listings route update app routing module ts file to add a path.
 The root path don't start with / { path: 'listings', component: ListingsPageComponent, pathMatch: 'full'}
+        3. Create fake listings data
+        4. Populate the listings page with fake data
+        note:
+        see issue with modheader extension inserting an extra div.
+I updated global styles sheet to style the div's and I saw one extra div with background color.
+Checked with Omor and he found that modHeader was inserting an extra div.
+The issue was not seen in safari where that extension didn't exist.
+        Also shortcut for turning lines into comments command + /
     - /listings/{id}  page will show details of a specific listing with that parameter.

 We will use fake data but learn the angular code that will allow us to pull data from databases.